-The Cancer Immunotherapy Trials Network (CITN) strives to make promising experimental immunotherapies broadly available to people with cancer.
-The CITN benefits from the collective expertise of top academic immunologists to conduct multicenter research on immunotherapy agents capable of unleashing patient immunity to fight cancer.
+The Cancer Immunotherapy Trials Network (CITN) and affiliated Immune Oncology Network (ION) strive to make promising experimental immunotherapies broadly available to people with cancer.
+CITN and ION benefit from the collective expertise of top academic immunologists to conduct multicenter research on immunotherapy agents capable of unleashing patient immunity to fight cancer.

-We focus on testing novel agents in innovative early phase clinical trials.
-Our trials are designed to provide critical data that helps speed potential therapies from experimental stages to wide-spread use treating patients with cancer.
+Our clinical trials provide critical data that helps move the science forward toward potential therapies from experimental stages to wide-spread use for treating patients with cancer.